 Start with filling up your litter box, add some hay to the top of it to begin with.
 Rabbits like to munch and they are more likely going to urinate/defecate where they spend the most time.
 By their hay.

-If she decides to urinate in an area she shouldn’t, (you can tell this if she starts to lift her tail up in a ‘stuck up’ fashion) quickly and sternly screech “NO!”.
+If she decides to urinate in an area she shouldn’t clap your hands together to make a louder noise.
 This should get her attention and avert her from urinating.
-Herd her back into her cage and into her litter box to make sure she goes.
+Gather her back into her cage and into her litter box to make sure she goes.

 When she starts realizing she needs to use the litter box provided for her you can then increase her roaming space.
 It is recommended to only increase it a little bit at a time.
 If you give her too much space she may dismiss her litter box.